7 Faces of Dr. Lao

 7 Faces of Dr. Lao is a 1964 American Metrocolor Western fantasy-comedy film directed by George Pal (his final directorial effort) and starring Tony Randall.
-The film, an adaptation of the 1935 novel The Circus of Dr. Lao by Charles G. Finney adapted for the screen by Charles Beaumont, details the visit of a magical circus to a small town in the southwestern United States and its effects on the townspeople.
+The film, an adaptation by screenwriters Charles Beaumont and Ben Hecht of Charles G. Finney's 1935 novel The Circus of Dr. Lao, details the visit of a magical circus to a small town in the southwestern United States and its effects on the townspeople.

 Plot

 Dr. Lao rides a golden donkey (implied to be The Golden Ass of Apuleius) into the small town of Abalone, Arizona and visits Edward Cunningham's newspaper to place a large advertisement for his traveling circus, which will play for two nights only.

-Though quiet, Abalone is not peaceful.
+Although quiet, Abalone is not peaceful.
 Wealthy rancher Clinton Stark has inside information that a railroad is coming to town and plans to buy the entire town while the land is cheap.
-Stark arrives at the newspaper offices to confront Cunningham about a recent editorial in opposition to Stark's plan.
+Stark arrives at the newspaper offices to confront Cunningham about a recent editorial opposing Stark's plan.
 Lao, waiting to place his ad, silently listens to the meeting.

 Another of Stark's opponents is Angela Benedict, a widow librarian and schoolteacher.
 Cunningham displays affection for her, embarrassing her in a visit to the library to research Lao's background, but she suppresses her reciprocal feelings.

-At a town hall meeting, Stark announces that the town's 16-mile-long water-supply pipe is decaying and that a replacement would be prohibitively expensive.
-He offers to buy the entire town.
+At a town hall meeting, Stark announces that the town's 16-mile-long water-supply pipe is decaying, and as a replacement would be prohibitively expensive, he offers to buy the entire town.
 Arguing against the offer, Cunningham introduces George G. George, a Navajo Indian who lives nearby in a town whose residents depend on Abalone's existence.
 Stark reluctantly allows the townspeople to ponder their choice until the next Friday night.

 The next day, Cunningham confronts Lao at the circus site, arguing that Lao's hometown vanished centuries earlier.
-The mysterious Lao deflects Cunningham's questions.
+The mysterious Lao eloquently deflects Cunningham's questions, only for Cunningham to realize Lao's "pidgin" English is a chosen affectation.
+Lao explains he employs "whatever dialect the mood requires", along with various accents including Scottish and Southern.
 Later, Angela's young son Mike learns that Lao is 7,321 years old.
 When the circus opens, Lao uses his many faces to offer his wisdom, including those of Pan (the god of joy), the Great Serpent, Medusa and the magician Merlin.

 Mike visits Lao seeking a job, displaying his novice juggling and conjuring skills.
-Lao instead offers observations in the form of a poetic speech about the world, and life, as a circus.
+Lao instead offers observations via a poetic speech about the world, and life, as a circus.
+Meanwhile, Stark's henchmen Casey and Lucas infiltrate and destroy the newspaper office.

-It is learned that on the first night of the circus, Stark's henchmen destroyed the newspaper office.
 Angela is kept awake that night, plagued by the music that Pan played while no one else could hear it.